Visit the National Cycle Collection

 ow big is a Penny Farthing's wheel?
 And just how uncomfortable were those early bikes compared with today's hi-tech versions?
 Journey through the lanes of cycle history and see bicycles from 1819, such as the Hobby Horse, Boneshakers and Penny Farthings, up to the most modern Carbon Fibre machines of today.

-The are approximately 250 machines on display within the 6,000 square feet of floor space at any one time, with a similar number held in the reserve collection.
+The are over 200 machines on display within the 6,000 square feet of floor space at any one time, with a similar number held in the reserve collection.
 Special themed exhibitions are always on display, for the list of current and forthcoming ones, please see the Events page.

 For a brief history of the bicycle compiled by the past Curator David Higman, click this button